LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### &lt;coverage&gt;

-#### &lt;spatial&gt;
+#### &lt;spatial&gt; _(propagating parameter)_

 **Data type:** Numeric

 **Default input:** 1.0

-**Description:** Probability (0-1) that a work practice can locate an emission.
-Internally, each emission will be randomly assigned a True or False value based on this probability indicating whether or not the emission can be detected by the work practice.
-This value is rolled only once for each emission and work practice pair and remains consistent for subsequent surveys.
+**Description:** Probability (0-1) that a technology and work practice can locate an emission.
+Internally, each emission will be randomly assigned a True or False value based on this probability indicating whether or not the emission can be detected by the technology and work practice.
+This value is rolled only once for each emission and technology-work practice pair, and remains consistent for subsequent surveys.
 Spatial coverage is also not affected by emission size.

 `eg. coverage.spatial = 0.25`.
 The emission has a 25% chance of being detected regardless of the number of surveys.